magomimmo/modern-cljs/doc/tutorial-20.md

 #### Light the fire

-As usual we want to verify if the `enfocus` project still compiles.
+As usual we want to verify if the `Enfocus` project still compiles.

 ```bash
 lein do clean, compile